-30. At the entrance of every classroom there shall be prominently affixed a board or other form of notice bearing an identification number or letter for such room.
-This number or letter shall correspond to the number or letter on the approved plan.
+30. At the entrance of every classroom there must be prominently affixed a board or other form of notice bearing an identification number or letter for the room.
+This number or letter must correspond to the number or letter on the approved plan.